sarah-bluhm-at-aalto/predictSD/readme.md

 | GFP20x | Dmel adult midgut ISC/EB-specific esg<sup>ts</sup> driver.
 Aurox Clarity. | 3.40, 0.325, 0.325 |
 | fatBody | 5d larvae fat body cell DAPI.
 Leica SP8 upright 20x.<sup>[A]</sup>| 1.040, 0.445, 0.445 |

-A. _The model was trained with images showing a phenotype where a sub-population of cells had smaller nuclei.
+&emsp;A. _The model was trained with images showing a phenotype where a sub-population of cells had smaller
+&emsp;nuclei.
 Consequently, the model may not be ideal for normal fat body._

 **NOTE**: It is recommended to adjust the probability- and NMS-thresholds for your specific use-case to get the best results.
 This can be accomplished by: